Voluntarynet/voluntary.app/README.md

     https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome

+When developing with the VSCode debugger, you'll want to click on the debugger tab, and use the "Launch Local Incremental File" script.
+This will allow you to set breakpoints and stack browse via the source files (vs the compiled index.html).

+When releasing a version to go to the voluntary.app or distributed for user to run locally, you'll want to run the  "Launch Local Index File" script.
+This will build the index.html file from the JS and CSS files.

 ### Developer Overview

+The project contains a number of components:

 - an in-browser webRTC-based decentralized messaging platform
 - a desktop-like (e.g. AppKit) UI framework in which apps can be built with no templates or html
-- a Miller column based scalable, reactive common UI system which automatically works on desktop, tablets and phones
+- a Miller column based scalable, reactive UI system which automatically adjusts to work on desktop and mobile
-- a naked objects framework which can generate a UI based on model objects (most apps require no UI code)
+- a naked objects framework which dynamically generate the UI based on model objects (most apps require no UI code)
 - an intergrated client-side transparent persistence framework (most apps require developer to declare stored objects and fields)
 - a notifications system which automatically synchronizes the UI, model, and persistence

 On top of this system, decentralized apps (dapps) can quicky be built with very little code.
-A decentralized Twitter app is included as an example.